JYU-IBA/jabs/README.md

  - Advanced fitting algorithms
  - Fitting of spectra from different measurements (different beam, fluence etc for each simulation)
  - Turing completeness of the scripting language

 ### Known issues
  - Saving a detector to a file is not supported.
 Calibrations can be saved as a script.
- - Transmission geometry is not supported
  - Ad-hoc channeling correction is the same for all detectors
  - Dual scattering assumes first scattering is RBS (not ERD).
 Cross sections are not calculated accurately (must use integrated cross sections instead of approximating using differential cross sections since solid angles involved are large).
  - Dual scattering is benchmarked against SimNRA and is known to produce somewhat different results.

 ## Fitting

-There is a fitting feature, activated with the `--fit` or `-F` option or `fit` script command.
 The multidimensional nonlinear least-squares fitting is based on [GSL multifit](https://www.gnu.org/software/gsl/doc/html/nls.html).
-The accuracy and sanity of fits must be evaluated by the user.

-The command line interface for fitting is currently undocumented and may be removed in the future.

 Interactive/script example: